Pet Wellness Care

 At Ohana Pet Hospital, we include a nutritional discussion as part of your pet’s wellness exam.

 After getting to know you and your pet, our veterinarians will determine a diet that best fits your specific needs.
 Our goal is simple – to help you help your pet in maintaining a lean body weight that promotes health, activity and a happy disposition through out his or her life.

 Please contact our veterinarians with any questions you have about nutrition and diet.

 Understanding all of your pet’s behaviors can be confusing.
 What’s normal behavior and what behaviors might need your attention to curb or eliminate?

-At Ohana Pet Hospital, our veterinarians and specialists are available to help explain and guide you through various behaviors, whether trained or unwanted:
+At Ohana Pet Hospital, our veterinarians, technicians, and assistants are available to help explain and guide you through various behaviors, whether trained or unwanted: